 Have there been other ingredients or styles that have excited you as much as oud did when you discovered it?
 Something that you have also successfully incorporated into your perfume?

 Martine: Of course, that’s DesirToxic.
+[Use the code COSMETIQUA10 (for US orders – COSMETIQUA10US) to get 10% off in the official M. Micallef webstore from Jan 14th – Jan 21st 2021!
+Great opportunity to try DesirToxic and save money!]
 It has an ingredient that we don’t talk about too much — the cannabis note inside it gives perfume a special spicy character.
 It might seem aggressive at the first spray, but after just two seconds it settles down and one sees the addictive quality of it.

 I have to agree.
 If I didn’t know it was cannabis, I wouldn’t necessarily think of it.
 DesirToxic does not smell of the fumes of someone smoking, it has a very refined scent.
 To me it reminds a deep dark fairy tale forest where you get lost in mystical wonders as you move further.